zero-j89/Full-Lua-Migration-custom-jakool-dotfiles/README.md

 before you use these( if you choose to ).DO NOT FORGET TO BACKUP YOUR ORIGINAL /.config/hypr folder!!
 For these to work you will need the original jakoolits dependancies.
 I suggest removing the whole /hypr folder entirely or just renaming it so when you replace it with these files you wont have a confusing directory..
 OKAY!
-Down to basics here..This DOES NOT contain waybar(id like to help folks out there if they need so fel free to reach out) /configs/ENVariables.lua...You want to use mine as a syntax example..
+Down to basics here..This DOES NOT contain waybar(id like to help folks out there if they need so feel free to reach out) /configs/ENVariables.lua...You want to use mine as a syntax example..
 DO NOT just blindly change to my settings.
 Of course you will want to edit all your Monitors.lua files (and monitors.lua) to your monitor/s...Same will need to be done for workspaces.
 I am in the process of converting the other decorations\animations conf.lua